What is Circular Debt?

 Mounting liabilities attributable to capacity charges can be resolved by tackling issues of debt payment and return on equity.

-PTI-led government has undertaken the right step in the right direction by renegotiating the terms of agreements with IPPs signed under the Power Policies of 1994 and 2002.
-As per the details shared by the government, it has succeeded in convincing some IPPs (13 in number) to receive their capacity payment in rupees (albeit at the fixed exchange rate of 148 rupees to dollar indexation) and adhere to a take-and-pay mechanism where the government would pay as per the power acquired and consumed rather the installed capacity of IPPs.
+PTI-led government has undertaken the right step in the right direction.
+It has renegotiated the terms of agreements with IPPs signed under the Power Policies of 1994 and 2002.
+As per the details shared by the government; it has succeeded in convincing some IPPs (13 in number) to receive their capacity payment in rupees; (albeit at the fixed exchange rate of 148 rupees to dollar indexation).
+Furthermore, it has convinced them to adhere to a take-and-pay mechanism; where the government would pay as per the power acquired and consumed rather than the installed capacity of IPPs.

-The scope of this negotiation should be enlarged to cover IPPs under the 2015 Power Policy.
+The scope of this negotiation should also cover IPPs under the 2015 Power Policy.

 Shifting from Fossil Fuel to Renewable Resources

-Pakistan’s energy mix is unsustainable, both environmentally and financially, as it is dominated by imported fossil fuel-based power generation.
+As the imported fossil fuel-based power generation dominates Pakistan’s energy mix; it is unsustainable, both environmentally and financially.
 This should be rectified as soon as possible.

-It is indeed a welcome development that PM Imran Khan has announced while addressing Climate Ambition Summit 2020 that Pakistan has decided not to have thermal power plants anymore.
+It is a positive development that Pakistan has decided not to have thermal power plants anymore; as announced by PM Imran Khan while addressing Climate Ambition Summit 2020.
 He revealed that Pakistan had already scrapped two thermal power plants having accumulated a capacity of 2600 MW.
 He further added that 60 percent of Pakistan’s energy would be clean and green by 2030.

-A shift to renewable sources of energy would go a long way in ensuring indigenization of power generation and reducing reliance on expensive imported fossil fuels.
+A shift to renewable sources of energy would go a long way in ensuring the indigenization of power generation.
+Furthermore, it will reduce reliance on expensive imported fossil fuels.